ValleyCraft-Dev-Team/ValleyCraft-Wiki/docs/farm_goods.md

 * Corn can be found in Jungle Temples.
 * Bitter Berries grow anywhere Podzol can be found.
 * Rice Seedlings can be found sprouting in Dungeon chests.
+* Amaranth can be found in Jungle Temples.

 ![Crops](https://github.com/l1nkl3/ValleyCraft/blob/gh-pages/wiki-images/crops.png)